Welcome to Pierce College!

 Chancellor and CEO

-Pierce College now offers college courses at Graham-Kapowsin High School, bringing access to higher education to communities in south Pierce County.
-Courses are offered in the late afternoon and evenings, allowing working adults the added flexibility of earning college credits after work in their own community.
+Pierce College offers college courses at Graham-Kapowsin High School, bringing access to higher education to communities in south Pierce County.
+Courses are offered in the late afternoon and evenings, allowing working adults the added flexibility of earning college credits in their own community.

 Pierce College Fort Steilacoom